Flensburg Government: General capitulation on all fronts

-The text of the definitive surrender document signed in Berlin differed from that previously signed at Reims, chiefly in that, to the second article was added the words "...and to disarm completely, handing over their weapons and equipment to the local allied commanders or officers designated by the Representatives of the Allied Supreme Command"; which had the effect of requiring German troops facing Soviet forces to hand over their weapons, disband and give themselves up as prisoners.
-Otherwise neither the Reims nor Berlin surrender instruments provided explicitly for the surrender of the German State, because the draft surrender document prepared by the European Advisory Commission (EAC) was not used.
+The text of the definitive surrender document signed in Berlin differed from that previously signed at Reims, chiefly in that, to the second article was added the words "[...] and to disarm completely, handing over their weapons and equipment to the local allied commanders or officers designated by the Representatives of the Allied Supreme Command"; which had the effect of requiring German troops facing Soviet forces to hand over their weapons, disband and give themselves up as prisoners.
+Otherwise, neither the Reims nor the Berlin surrender instruments provided explicitly for the surrender of the German State, because the draft surrender document prepared by the European Advisory Commission (EAC) was not used.
 Instead, a simplified, military-only version was produced by the SHAEF, based largely on the wording of the partial surrender instrument of German forces in Italy that was signed at Caserta.
-This definition of the surrender as an act of military capitulation side-stepped any Allied recognition of the German Government, or of Dönitz as Head of State.
+This definition of the surrender as an act of military capitulation side-stepped any Allied recognition of the German Government or of Dönitz as Head of State.
 The question of the civil effects of the unconditional surrender was only settled later, when on 23 May the Allies decided to dissolve the Flensburg Government and on 5 June issued the Berlin declaration, proclaiming the direct assumption of the supreme governmental authority in Germany by the Allied Powers.
 The text of the Berlin Declaration was widely based on the EAC's draft instrument of surrender of Germany.
-The draft was reworked into a unilateral declaration with an extended explanatory preamble, that spelled out the Allied position that as a result of its complete defeat Germany was left without a government, a vacuum that the direct assumption of supreme authority by the Allies would replace.
+The draft was reworked into a unilateral declaration with an extended explanatory preamble that spelt out the Allied position that, as a result of its complete defeat, Germany was left without a government, a vacuum that the direct assumption of supreme authority by the Allies would replace.

 Reichssender Flensburg

 The Reichssender Flensburg was a temporary broadcasting station set up in the main post office in Flensburg.
-From May 3 to 13, 1945, it broadcast a program on the medium wave frequency 1330 kHz featuring announcements from prominent members of the Dönitz government, including the announcement of the end of World War II in Europe.
+From 3 to 13 May 1945, it broadcast a program on the medium-wave frequency 1330 kHz featuring announcements from prominent members of the Dönitz government, including the announcement of the end of World War II in Europe.
 Along with the station in Prague, the station was the last propaganda facility available to the declining Nazi regime.

 The listenership of the Reichssender Flensburg was limited.
-This was partly due to the comparatively low transmission power, and partly because many people no longer owned radios or their power supply had failed.
+This was partly due to the comparatively low transmission power and partly because many people no longer owned radios or their power supply had failed.
 Nevertheless, the broadcasts could be received throughout the declining German Reich, albeit with better quality in northern Germany.

-The British subjected the station to censorship starting on May 10 and finally shut it down on May 13.
+The British subjected the station to censorship starting on 10 May and finally shut it down on 13 May.